jails-org/Components/my-component/README.md

 >A brief description about what your component does.

+>**Version** :`0.0.0`

 >**Dependencies**: `lib1`, `lib2`, `lib3`

 >**Author**: [Author's name](http://link-to-find-me)

 >**Sample**: [Demo](//rawgit.com/jails-org/Components/master/component/sample/index.htm)

 ---

 Sample is not mandatory, you can remove the sample line from the header.

+Sample is not mandatory, you can remove the sample line from the header.
+Also Dependencies are not mandatory, if your component doesn't have any, just remove that line too.

+Semantic Versioning is welcome here =).

 ## Markup